FDA approves Sanofi/Regeneron colon cancer drug

 Colorectal cancer is the fourth most commonly diagnosed cancer in the United States, and the fourth leading cause of cancer death, the FDA said.
 Almost 145,000 Americans are expected to be diagnosed with the disease this year, and almost 52,000 will die from the cancer, according to the National Institutes of Health.

-(Reporting by Ransdell Pierson in New York and David Morgan in Washington; Editing by Lisa Von Ahn, Marguerita Choy and Bernard Orr)
+(Reporting by Ransdell Pierson in New York and David Morgan in Washington; Editing by Lisa Von Ahn and Marguerita Choy)